christianalfoni/impact/README.md

     const post = use(posts.fetchPost(id))
 }
 ```

+The great thing about this is that you can now safely consume values without having to determine if they are instantied or not.
+Use a `CachedPromise` and React will read it synchronously if it is resolved already and for your imperative layer you can still `await` these values.

 This approach requires the use of Suspense and Error boundaries in React to handle the pending and error state of the promise.